 After being admitted to the dissertation stage, students must assemble a Prospectus Committee of five members of the Department (a Chair, two major members, and two minor members).
 The Prospectus Committee can include faculty members outside of Philosophy, with, and only with, the approval of the Associate Chair for Graduate Studies and the Graduate School.
 Students must submit to this Committee a written dissertation prospectus for examination.

-At a time deemed appropriate by the Prospectus Committee Chair, the candidate shall establish a Dissertation Committee for the final oral defense, composed of the Chair and the two major members of the earlier committee, and two additional members of the graduate faculty, at least one of whom must be in a field other than Philosophy.
+At a time deemed appropriate by the Prospectus Committee Chair, the candidate shall establish a Dissertation Committee for the final oral defense, composed of the Chair and the two major members of the earlier committee, and two additional members of the graduate faculty, at least one of whom must be in a field other than Philosophy or be from outside the University and approved by the Graduate School.
 A dissertation being proposed for defense must be circulated to all members of the committee 2 weeks prior to the scheduling of any defense.
 A dissertation defense can be scheduled if and only if at least 4 of the 5 dissertation committee members vote to allow it to be scheduled.
 This vote is to be coordinated and tallied by the chair of the dissertation committee, after which point the defense can be scheduled.
 The candidate is required to furnish each member of the Dissertation Committee, as well as the Department, with a copy of the dissertation at least two weeks prior to the scheduled date of the oral defense.
 Public notice of the oral defense shall also be made at least two weeks prior to the scheduled date of the defense.
 The dissertation oral is a public defense of the Ph.D. dissertation before the Departmental faculty, graduate students, and other interested persons.
 After members of the Dissertation Committee and any other members of the graduate faculty present have concluded their questioning, Philosophy graduate students who have been admitted to the dissertation stage may, with the consent of the Committee Chairperson, address questions to the candidate.

 A typical doctoral dissertation is 150–200 pages in length and takes the form of a monograph – a sustained, book-length argument in support of a single thesis.
 Students also have the option of writing a multi-paper dissertation, which consists of a series of at least three freestanding papers in addition to an introductory essay that frames the student’s project as a whole and explains the theme that binds the other papers together.